 The program is divided into three levels.
-Levels 1 and 2 are each four days and are held in 14 different locations around North America and overseas each year.
-The Level 3 certification program is an eight-month program that students can complete mostly from home, although travel to a Midterm Workshop and weekly telephone coaching sessions with a Mentor are required.
-Most students complete all three levels within one calendar year, and some take as long as three years.
+Phoenix Rising Essentials is four days, Level 2 is five days, and both are held in several locations around North America and Japan each year.
+The Level 3 certification program is a nine-month program with two 6-day residential sessions as part of a practicum that students can complete mostly from home; weekly telephone coaching sessions with a Mentor are required.
+Additional courses are also required and depend upon the track chosen.

 6. What is covered in the training and what teaching methods are used?

-The program is primarily experiential and based on the belief that we are already healers.
+The program is primarily experiential and based on the belief that we learn best by engaging action and sometimes making mistakes along the way.
 Essentials of the Phoenix Rising method are taught during Level 1 and 2.
-Students learn assisted postures, proper body mechanics, the metaphysical aspects of body psychology, dialogue techniques, breathing techniques, integration techniques, elements of professional practice, and contraindications and variations for working with specific clients.
+Students learn assisted postures, appropriate body mechanics, the metaphysical aspects of body psychology, verbal techniques, breathing techniques, integration techniques, elements of professional practice, and contraindications and variations for working with specific clients.

 In Level 3 the work is fine-tuned and deepened.
 Students receive one-to-one coaching from a personal Mentor.
 The personal as well as the professional development of the student is a fundamental part of the entire program.